 How Do I Find U.S. Census Data?

-The U.S. Census is available on GenealogyBank.
+The U.S. Census records are available on GenealogyBank.

 Decennial census records are only released 72 years after the fact.
 This is to protect respondents’ privacy.
 In which case, census records from 1950 to now can only be retrieved by the person in question.
 However, on 1 April 2022, the 1950 U.S. Census will be released publicly.